 Where to Buy 0.5 carat diamonds?

-Whiteflash specialize in very high quality cut diamonds, James Allen and Blue Nile are great options as well because they carry huge inventories of diamonds to choose from.
-Contact me directly if you would like more free personal advice for your diamond buying experience.
+Whiteflash specializes in very high-quality cut natural and lab diamonds, James Allen and Blue Nile are great options as well because they carry huge inventories of diamonds to choose from.

 Richard Jenkins, The Diamond Guru